 We let our guides know in advance that we are incredibly slow, and they both told us not to worry.

-So as we began our trek, we weren’t surprised to find ourselves falling back regularly behind the rest of the group.
+So as we began our hike to Machu Picchu, we weren’t surprised to find ourselves falling back regularly behind the rest of the group.

 Happy Hour on the Inca Trail